Skip to main content

 Forecast Accuracy

-PropertyIQ validates with walk-forward cross-validation across 13 years of data.
-Every number on this page comes from held-out test periods the model never trained on.
+PropertyIQ validates out-of-sample across 22 years of data.
+Every number on this page comes by measuring each score against returns from after the score date.

 OOS Correlation (3Y)